gandhiaayush/snoopyAI/README.md

-# Charlie's Cleaners — AI Voice Agent + Owner Dashboard
+# Snoopy AI — AI Voice Agent + Owner Dashboard

 > **A phone number that thinks.** Customers call to place and check dry cleaning orders.
 The owner gets a live dashboard to manage everything.
 Every interaction writes directly to Notion in real time.